ExpoXR/CMXR/cmxr-canvas-motion-backgrounds/readme.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Canvas Motion Background Made Easy.
 Create animated HTML5 canvas motion backgrounds with shapes, orbs, blobs, and interactive effects for WordPress, Elementor, Gutenberg, and any theme.

 == Description ==

+Canvas Motion Background Made Easy.
 CMXR lets you build and manage animated canvas motion backgrounds directly from the WordPress admin.
 Compose moving shapes — orbs, blobs, and multi-ring forms — that render on an HTML5 canvas, sit behind your page content, and are driven by a tiny vanilla-JS engine with zero frontend dependencies.

 **Key features:**